johnhungerford/zikyo/README.md

 // Fails with Nil#head exception if empty and succeeds with Seq.head if non-empty val newAbortsEffect: Int < Aborts[Throwable] = seqsEffect.seqsToThrowable

-// Just throw any throwable exceptions val unsafeEffect: Int < Any = newAbortsEffect.implicitThrowable
+// Throws a throwable Aborts failure val unsafeEffect: Int < Any = newAbortsEffect.implicitThrowable

 // Catch any thrown exceptions